 Avoid Duplicate Copies in HDR Mode

-By default, iPhone keeps copies of both Original and HDR Photos on your device.
-However, you can set your device to keep only HDR images and automatically discard Original images.
+As mentioned above, iPhone keeps copies of both original and HDR Photos on your device.
+However, you can also set your device to keep only HDR images and automatically discard Original images.

-1. Open Settings > scroll down and tap on Cameras.
+1. Open Settings > scroll down and tap on Camera.

 2. On the next screen, disable Keep Normal Photo option by moving the toggle to OFF position.